-CHICAGO (WLS) -- Former Chicago Alderman Ed Vrdolyak pleaded not guilty Tuesday in his first court appearance since being indicted on charges of income tax evasion impeding the IRS.
+CHICAGO (WLS) -- Former Chicago Alderman Edward R. Vrdolyak has been indicted on charges of income tax evasion impeding the IRS.